Dogs of Chernobyl

-It’s a common misconception that the Chernobyl Nuclear Power plant is devoid of life–in fact there are over 3,500 people each day who work among over 250 stray dogs that roam the grounds.
+It’s a common misconception that the Chernobyl Nuclear Power plant is devoid of life.
+In fact there are over 3,500 people each day who work among over 500 stray dogs that roam the grounds.

 These dogs can be found in nearly every area of the Chernobyl site, including controlled, indoor areas.
-The workers have adopted the dogs in a way, and save scraps of the their own meals to feed them.
+The workers have adopted the dogs in a way and save scraps of their own meals to feed them.

 The dogs are driven out of the woods to the power plant by packs of wolves and a lack of food to support themselves in the Exclusion Zone.